SkoolNotes/Taproot/KBhHIST201WWIResults.md

 ## Dependency Theory
 **History matters and states don't exist in isolation.**

 That "Britian and Brazil" are equally modern.
-That developing nations is just a part of
+That developing nations is just a part of world system of "modernity"